+86 1510-529-7925 [email protected]

 Seagull DF-1 camera review

-During the last couple of weeks, I have been shooting a project based upon forced evictions in rural Chinese villages.
-While exploring through one of the derelict houses, I came upon a camera brochure for a Chinese camera called Seagull DF-1.
+During the last couple of weeks, I have been shooting a project based on forced evictions in rural Chinese villages.
+While exploring one of the derelict houses, I came upon a camera brochure for a Chinese camera called the Seagull DF-1.

 19-08-29X-E3-1024x683 Seagull DF-1 camera review